 You Should Use WordPress.com If…

 You’re slightly less tech-savvy and want an all-in-one solution.
-It’s perfect for personal blogging sites, and you don’t care about making money from your website and can even be a great option for small businesses who may need a bit of help, but ultimately want control over their own website.
+It’s perfect for personal blogging sites, and you don’t care about making money from your website and can even be a great option for small businesses who may need a bit of help, but ultimately want control over their website.

 You Should Use WordPress.org If…

 You know how to code (not a must) or have the budget to employ a web developer.
 You can build any site imaginable – nothing is off-limits.
-You’ll also own your own website, so there’s no risk of it being taken down.
+You’ll also own your website, so there’s no risk of it being taken down.
 There’s no doubting WordPress.org is the more powerful and advanced option.

-If you are a business or a blogger that wants to make money from your site, then we recommend using the self-hosted WordPress.org.
+If you are a business or a blogger that wants to make money from your site, then we recommend using self-hosted WordPress.org.
 It gives you the freedom and flexibility to grow your website the way you want.

 We wish you all the best with your website and hope that you chose the right platform: WordPress.org.

 If so, you may want to follow our guide on Proven Ways to Make Money Online Blogging with WordPress.
 You may also want to see our guide on how to increase your blog traffic.